What is Istodax and how is it used?

 Perform pregnancy testing in females of reproductive potential within 7 days prior to initiating therapy with ISTODAX.

-Advise females of reproductive potential to use effective contraception during treatment with ISTODAX and for at least 1 month after the last dose.
+Advise females of reproductive potential to use effective contraception during treatment with ISTODAX and for 1 month after the last dose.
 ISTODAX may reduce the effectiveness of estrogen-containing contraceptives.
 Therefore, alternative methods of non-estrogen containing contraception (e.g., condoms, intrauterine devices) should be used in patients receiving ISTODAX.

 Based on findings in animals, romidepsin has the potential to affect male and female fertility [see Nonclinical Toxicology].

 The safety and effectiveness of ISTODAX in pediatric patients have not been established.

 Of the 186 patients with CTCL who received ISTODAX in clinical studies, 51 (28%) were 65 years of age and older, while 16 (9%) were 75 years of age.
 No overall differences in safety or effectiveness were observed between patients 65 years or age and over and younger patients; however, greater sensitivity of some older individuals cannot be ruled out.